Back to Blogs

 Exam dates, Fees and Locations

-The first sitting of the MRCGCP AKT was held in January 2024 and the application date to sit the April exam has now closed.
+The first sitting of the MRCGP AKT was held in January 2024 and the application date to sit the April exam has now closed.
 This leaves one MRCGP AKT application window left for 2024.
 For more information, see the table below.

 Reservations close